 Female Poverty Rate

-The race most likely to be in poverty in Ruby is White, with 42.86% below the poverty level.
+The race most likely to be in poverty in Ruby is Native, with 29.75% below the poverty level.

 Veteran Poverty Rate